 - 14.2.1 A judge shall excuse a dog if, in his opinion, any of the following conditions are present: - (a) Two testicles are not located in the scrotum.
-If a dog is excused at 3 shows for this condition, the dog has the same status as a disqualified dog; - (b) Lameness.
-If a dog is excused for lameness at 3 conformation shows within a 60 day period, the dog has the same status as a disqualified dog; - (c) The normal colour of a dog's coat or skin has been changed by the use of dye, chalk or other substance; - (d) If a foreign substance is present in the coat or if a spray or other substance is applied to the dog's coat while in the ring; - (e) If the dog is under the influence of a drug or other substance. - (f) A dog entered in Specials Only shall be identified by gender in the judges book and if incorrectly entered and the error substantiated by the show secretary or superintendent, shall be excused from the ring by the judge. - (28-03-14) (g) If a dog is unable to be examined.
-If a dog is excused 3 times for not being able to be examined, it shall have the same status as a disqualified dog. - 14.2.4 When a dog has been excused or given permission to be removed by the Show Superintendent, a notation shall be made in the judge's book stating

-"excused" and the reason for same.
-This shall be initialed by the judge.

-14.2.6 At the discretion of the judge, exhibitors are permitted to use water, ice, etc. within reason, to keep the dogs cool in cases of extremely high temperatures.
+If a dog is excused at three (3) shows for this condition, the dog has the same status as a disqualified dog; - (b) Lameness.
+If a dog is excused for lameness at three (3) conformation shows within a 60-day period, the dog has the same status as a disqualified dog; - (c) The normal colour of a dog's coat or skin has been changed by the use of dye, chalk or other substance; - (d) If a foreign substance is present in the coat or if a spray or other substance is applied to the dog's coat while in the ring; - (e) If the dog is under the influence of a drug or other substance. - (f) A dog entered in Specials Only shall be identified by gender in the judges book and if incorrectly entered and the error substantiated by the Show Secretary or Show Superintendent, shall be excused from the ring by the judge. - (g) If a dog is unable to be examined.
+If a dog is excused three (3) times for not being able to be examined, it shall have the same status as a disqualified dog; - (10-09-19) (h) Baby puppies should not be excused for lack of testicles, not meeting minimum height or not having full dentition.
+All other show rules apply. - 14.2.4 When a dog has been excused or given permission to be removed by the Show Superintendent, a notation shall be made in the judge's book stating "excused" and the reason for same.
+This shall be initialed by the judge. - 14.2.6 At the discretion of the judge, exhibitors are permitted to use water, ice, etc. within reason, to keep the dogs cool in cases of extremely high temperatures.